emmanuel-karanja/PyGem/readme.md

 ## 📊 Metrics & Logging
 - All DB, Redis, and EventBus operations are tracked with **MetricsCollector**.
 - Logs are structured and saved to `logs/app.log`.
-- Global logger: `BulletproofLogger` for unified logging.
+- Global logger: `JohnWickLogger` for unified logging.

 ---